| « Prev 4.1 User Code Blocks | Table of Contents | Next » 4.4 Specifying tokens - the token statement |

 The field names that point to instances of the structures are not affected by

-the ast_prefix
+the ast_prefix or ast_suffix values.

 For example, if the following two lines were added to the example above: